 I've neglected this blog for a few months now, and it seems a shame to ignore everything that's happened in the mean time.
 This is the second part in a two-part series playing catch-up.

 Coming from the harsh cold of the Midwest, Oregon spring is paradise.
 It was lovely to be reunited with my family and dogs and to have minimal obligations for several weeks.
 I spent that time working around the house, riding my bike, and relaxing as much as possible.
 I needed some time to get away from the intensity of college.

 My lovely sister had just hatched a batch of ducklings.
-We were having tons of fun playing with them and Rocky, our border collie, in the lawn and I got a few nice picture of it.
+We were having tons of fun playing with them and Rocky, our border collie, in the lawn and I got a few nice pictures of it.
 No ducklings were harmed in the process.

 I also got the opportunity to spend some time in some very special places.
 Marys Peak, a 4000' mountain in the coast range, is home to my favorite trail and some of the most beautiful forest I have ever experienced.
 There is no way for pictures to do it justice.
 There's something very awe inspiring about being out in a relatively undisturbed old-growth forest.
 It feels like the trees have souls.

 Yaquina Falls is a remote, completely unmarked and mostly unkown spot that I had been trying to find for several years.
 The clues finally came together, and my friend Boone and I made the trek on a quiet Sunday in early June.
 It took some serious scrambling and bushwacking to make it to the falls.
 The scale of the falls surpassed any expectation I had.
 It is a truly magical spot.

 I took my camera on a shot some video just for fun, but it ended up turning out well enough that I pieced together a short edit of the day.
 The music is by a friend of mine, the incredible Nevan Doyle.